Poker probability: 5-card poker hands

-The nCr function on most scientific calculators can be used to calculate hand frequencies; entering nCr with 52 and 5, for example, yields ${52 \choose 5} = 2{,}598{,}960$ as above.
+The nCr or nCk function on most scientific calculators can be used to calculate hand frequencies; entering nCr with 52 and 5, for example, yields ${52 \choose 5} = 2{,}598{,}960$ as above.

 The royal flush is a case of the straight flush.
 It can be formed 4 ways (one for each suit), giving it a probability of 0.000154% and odds of 649,739 : 1.

 When ace-low straights and ace-low straight flushes are not counted, the probabilities of each are reduced: straights and straight flushes each become 9/10 as common as they otherwise would be.
 The 4 missed straight flushes become flushes and the 1,020 missed straights become no pair.

 Note that since suits have no relative value in poker, two hands can be considered identical if one hand can be transformed into the other by swapping suits.
 For example, the hand 3♣ 7♣ 8♣ Q♠ A♠ is identical to 3♦ 7♦ 8♦ Q♥ A♥ because replacing all of the clubs in the first hand with diamonds and all of the spades with hearts produces the second hand.
 So eliminating identical hands that ignore relative suit values, there are only 134,459 distinct hands.

 The number of distinct poker hands is even smaller.
 For example, 3♣ 7♣ 8♣ Q♠ A♠ and 3♦ 7♣ 8♦ Q♥ A♥ are not identical hands when just ignoring suit assignments because one hand has three suits, while the other hand has only two—that difference could affect the relative value of each hand when there are more cards to come.
 However, even though the hands are not identical from that perspective, they still form equivalent poker hands because each hand is an A-Q-8-7-3 high card hand.
 There are 7,462 distinct poker hands.